- Code SCOM2031

 - Areas of interest Science Communication

 Uncertainty is everywhere.
-However, in the sciences, the ramifications of poor risk assessment in science can have dramatic and global consequences.
+We casually and unknowingly take risks and accept uncertainty many times every day.
+However, in the sciences, we cannot afford to be so blasé.
+The ramifications of poor risk assessment (and communication) in science can and do have dramatic, global consequences.
 Risk is very hard to calculate, and even harder to communicate.
 What is risky, to whom, and why?
 How is risk understood by experts?
-How is it translated into the public domain?
+How does it manifest in public domains?
 When does a risk become acceptable?
-Is it possible to speak about "real" or "true" risks in science?
+Is it possible to speak about “real” or “true” risks in science?
 How do the concepts of risk and ethics relate?

-In recent years, issues such as global warming, environmental degradation and gene technologies have highlighted a critical need for society to question the risks and ethics of science and the way related matters are presented within societies.
-In this course, the practice and application of science is analysed from risk-communication and ethical perspectives.
-Consideration is given to how the history of scientific research might inform contemporary debates about risk.
-The concept of ethical research is analysed and challenged and the communication of risk and uncertainty among Western and non-Western publics is examined in detail.
-This course focuses on the creation of clearer and more effective ways to communicate more controversial, risky, and potential unethical scientific matters to larger audiences.
-It also considers the way in which prevailing social values influence the types of research that might be considered low risk and ethical.
+In recent years, issues such as climate change, environmental degradation and gene/ nano-technologies have regularly highlighted the need for society to challenge and address risks and ethics in the sciences.
+In this course, the practice and application of science is analyzed from risk communication and ethical perspectives.
+Consideration is given to how social, political and psychological contexts of scientific research influence contemporary debates about risk and ethics.
+The concept of ethical research is analyzed and critiqued and the communication of risk and uncertainty with lay publics is examined in detail.
+Throughout the course, significant attention is devoted to the consideration of clear and effective ways to characterize and communicate controversial, risky, and ethically charged science-based matters in the public sphere.

-Recognise and critique risk/ethical issues pertaining to science in the public sphere
+- Analyse critically and reflect on risk/ethical issues pertaining to science in the public sphere

-Identify and respond to a selection of the social, cultural and psychological influences that affect people’s perception of risks and ethical positions associated with science
+- Research, synthesise and professionally communicate information about social, cultural and psychological influences that affect people’s perception of risks and ethical positions associated with science

-Using course reading and lecture materials as a catalyst, clearly present personal views, and critically respond to those of others, in open fora.
+- Using course reading and lecture materials as a catalyst, but integrating knowledge of published research, clearly present personal views, and critically respond to those of others, in open forums.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.